Skip to main content

 4-H serves youth from all backgrounds and interests.
 It reaches both boys and girls through 4-H clubs, special-interest groups and short-term projects, school-age child care, individual and family learning and mentoring, camping and school enrichment.

-Start by joining the Duval County At-Large 4-H Club
+Start by joining the Duval County At-Large 4-H

-What is the At Large 4-H Club?
+What is the At Large 4-H?

 • What Types of Programming Are Offered?

-There are three primary program areas, or mission mandates, – science, citzenship, and healthy living.
+There are three primary program areas, or mission mandates, – science, citizenship, and healthy living.
 The educational foundation of 4-H lies in these three mission mandate.
 These mandates reiterate the foundation purposes of Extension (e.g., community leadership, quality of life, and technology transfer) in the context of 21st century challenges and opportunities.

-Programming is delievered through:
+Programming is delivered through:

 • Clubs and Councils